eclipse-hono/hono/site/documentation/content/user-guide/http-adapter.md

 * Request Body:
   * (required) Arbitrary payload encoded according to the given content type.
 * Response Headers:
   * (optional) `content-type`: A media type describing the semantics and format of payload contained in the response body.
-This header will only be present if the response contains a command to be executed by the device which requires input data.
+    This header will only be present if the response contains a command to be executed by the device which requires input data or if the request failed and the response body contains error details.
   * (optional) `hono-command`: The name of the command to execute.
 This header will only be present if the response contains a command to be executed by the device.
   * (optional) `hono-cmd-req-id`: An identifier that the device must include in its response to a command.
 This header will only be present if the response contains a command to be executed by the device.
   * (optional) `hono-cmd-target-device`: The id of the device that shall execute the command.
 This header will only be present if the response contains a command to be executed by the device and if the response goes to a gateway that acts on behalf of the target device.